 Click here for the boundary map taking effect starting in the 2022-23 school year.

 Boundary Review Overview

-Starting this summer, Centennial School District will begin a comprehensive boundary review of school attendance areas for grades K-8 in our district.
-We expect this review to conclude in spring 2022 and go into effect later that fall.
+Starting in summer 2021, Centennial School District began a comprehensive review of all school attendance areas in our district.
+We expect this review to conclude in spring 2022.

-The goal of the boundary review and grade reconfiguration is to move sixth graders from the elementary schools to the middle schools, which will ensure continuity with neighboring school districts and ensure every student has what they need to learn and thrive.
+The goal of the boundary review and 6th grade reconfiguration is to provide age-appropriate programming and ensure continuity with neighboring districts so we can ensure every student has what they need to learn and thrive.

-Centennial School District currently serves approximately 6,000 K-12 students across seven K-6 grade elementary schools, one 7-8 grade middle school, and one 9-12 grade high school.
-The Boundary Review process will inform and support the following changes:
+• Centennial School District currently serves approximately 6,000 K-12 students across seven K-6 grade elementary schools, one 7-8 grade middle school, and one 9-12 grade high school.

 Centennial School District has partnered with FLO Analytics, a local consulting company that specializes in data-driven boundary review services.
 Together, we plan to analyze population forecasts, enrollment projections and land use trends over the next few months.
 In the fall of 2021, a Boundary Review Committee will convene to analyze boundary options, receive community feedback on those options, and develop a final recommendation to the Superintendent.
 The Superintendent will then vet the recommendation and bring forth a proposal to the School Board for approval.